programmfabrik/fylr-gitbook/for-system-administrators/migration/restore.md

 ### `--file-version`

 Specify which version of the source asset is used.
 Default is `"original"` which might take long for `--file-api=put`.

+{% hint style="info" %}
 Use `"preview"` for test runs with smaller assets.
+{% endhint %}

 * type: `string`
 * default: `"original"`